Abhinav2955/GenAi-fullstack/README.md

 # AI Interview & Resume Strategist

-An AI-powered full-stack platform that analyzes a candidate's resume against a target job description and generates a complete, personalized interview preparation strategy — technical & behavioral questions, skill-gap analysis, a day-wise preparation plan, and an ATS-optimized, AI-rewritten resume — all in one flow.
+An AI-powered full-stack platform that analyzes a candidate's resume against a target job description and generates a complete, personalized interview preparation strategy — technical & behavioral questions, skill-gap analysis, a day-wise preparation plan, and a **tailored** (not regenerated) ATS-optimized resume — all in one flow.

 Built on the **MERN stack**, secured with **JWT authentication**, and powered by **Google Gemini** for structured, schema-validated AI generation.